mxmstr/splitscreenme-nucleus/CODE_OF_CONDUCT.md

 * We do not make handlers that intentionally work for pirated or cracked games.
 * We do not endorse nor condone emulation, cracking and pirating games, or anything else that may otherwise involve compromising the integrity of proprietary software.
+* We do not endorse or condone anything that violates terms of service in online games.

 Nucleus Coop is intended to be a way to play **legitimate**, software in split screen by using legitimate means.
 Any illegal use of the Nucleus Coop software or activity within the Nucleus Coop community is in breach of the Code of Conduct and will be dealt with accordingly.